 In order to learn about the properties of the rare nuclei formed in transfer and fusion-evaporation reactions, as well as measure the rates of reactions that produce the chemical elements in stars, it is first necessary to identify the products of these reactions.
 An atomic nucleus can be uniquely identified by measuring its charge and its mass.
 The charge of a nucleus is simply the number of protons it contains, while its mass is the sum of the number of neutrons and protons that make it up.

-A number of recoil mass spectrometers have been designed, built, and used since the first was commissioned roughly thirty years ago at Brookhaven National Lab.
-Some of the labs where operational recoil mass spectrometers can be found include the Japan Atomic Energy Research Institute, the Nuclear Science Center in India, the Oak Ridge National Lab, and Argonne National Lab in the USA.
+A number of recoil mass spectrometers have been designed, built, and used since the first was commissioned nearly fifty years ago at Brookhaven National Lab.
+Some of the labs where operational recoil mass spectrometers can be found include the Japan Atomic Energy Research Institute, the Nuclear Science Center in India, the GSI in Germany, and Argonne National Lab in the USA.

-EMMA is currently in the final design stage.
-Ion optical plots showing the trajectories of various nuclei through the spectrometer and the appearance of the mass spectrum at the end focus of the device are shown below.
+EMMA has been installed in the ISAC-II experimental hall and is currently in the commissioning stage.
+A photo and a mass/charge spectrum obtained at the focal plane of the device during its first test with a heavy ion beam are shown below.
 An article describing EMMA in more detail can be downloaded by clicking here.
-A funding proposal to build EMMA has been submitted to Canada's Natural Sciences and Engineering Research Council.
-The proposal was funded in 2006 at the $2.085 million level.
-The design has maximum electric and magnetic rigidities of 25 MV and 1 Tm respectively, an energy acceptance of ± 20%, an m/q acceptance of ± 4%, and a solid angle of ± 3.6 deg by ± 3.6 deg = 16 msr.
+The spectrometer has design maximum electric and magnetic rigidities of 20 MV and 0.9 Tm respectively, an energy acceptance of ± 20%, an m/q acceptance of ± 4%, and a solid angle of ± 3.6 deg by ± 3.6 deg = 16 msr.
+These design values are to be confirmed during commissioning tests in 2017.